 On this line, write the amount of your check using words (as opposed to using numerals).
 For example, if you write a check for $10.50, you would write "Ten and 50/100" in this section.

 On this line, cents are written as fractions of a dollar, rather than as full cents.
 Since there are 100 cents in every dollar, put the number of cents above the number 100.

 If there's any difference between the dollar box and the amount written in words, the bank is supposed to ignore the dollar box.
 That's because words are harder to alter than numbers.

 The memo line can be used to write an unofficial note on your check.
 This is entirely optional and it can be written in informal terms.
 Use the memo line to:

 You don't necessarily need to get everything on the memo line.
 You can write additional information just about anywhere on the front of a check, as long as it doesn't cover up any important information.
 However, you should not use the back of the check for writing any memo information.

 However, you can't simply post-date checks and expect the bank to delay the transaction.
 Banks generally have no obligation to adhere to the date written on the check unless you explicitly notify them.

 The payer signs the check at the line on the bottom right-hand corner of the check.
 This is a security feature, and the signature can be compared to the account holder's signature on file.

-You may find the letters "MP" next to the signature line.
-It indicates that the check includes a security feature called microprinting.
+You may find the letters "MP" next to the signature line on a check.
+This indicates that the check includes a security feature called microprinting.
 Microprinting involves tiny words on your check that cannot be detected by the naked eye.

 Your Bank's Contact Information